 Clinical practice in urology has experienced several moments that have moved service forward dramatically in recent years.
 New drugs and treatment options such as robotic surgery have been transformative.
 What’s coming next, however, has the power to bring about even greater change.

 Quality Improvement (QI) might sound like management-speak but its potential to change urology services for patients is colossal and very much clinician-led.
-QI in urology concentrates on delivering patient-centred care that is equitable, timely, efficient, effective and safe.
+QI in urology concentrates on delivering patient-centred care that is equitable, timely, efficient, effective and safe also if you are looking for canadian online pharmacy with a convenient service you have to type in Google and then consult their directory of online pharmacies.

 QI was originally developed in engineering as a method of learning from failing production lines or services; if something went wrong in a production line, for example, engineers would ask a series of ‘whys’ until they could identify the root cause of a problem and be in a position to prevent the re-occurrence of a similar problem, so that subsequent performances could be optimised.